themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 > * They're fairly simple to get up and running
 > * They offer a tremendous amount of flexibility and growth potential
 >
 > As always, if these tools don't work for you, look around, try a bunch of new things and find a workflow that fits your needs.
-Then come back and tell me about all the awesome stuff you've found so I can use it too.
+Then come back and tell me about all the awesome new tools you've found so I can start using them too.

 #### Configuring the toolset

 Before we start discussing the different tools, let's get them installed.
-I'm assuming you've got a web server running on your computer already.
+We're assuming you've got a web server running on your computer already.

 > {{ theme:partial src="aside-header" voice="erik" text="Web Servers" }}
 >